amelia2802/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 - Everything will be treated as Single user.

 ## Database Schema
+Our database will be single sqlite database called `words.db` that will be in the root of the project folder of `backend-java`.
 We have the following tables:
 - words - stores vocabulary words
     - id integer